 communication-satellite relays, in a 1945 paper that became the foundation

 for modern communications technology.
 But science-fiction fans have any

 number of touchstones for the British author: He's one of very few to be

 designated a Science Fiction Grand Master, he's the author of the classic

-from magic."
-Now in his late 80s, Clarke has written or collaborated on
+is indistinguishable from magic."
+By his late 80s, Clarke had written or collaborated on more

 sequels (co-authored with Gentry Lee), two autobiographies, and a wide

 variety of essays and short stories.
 His non-fiction includes collections of

 his correspondence with C.S.
 Lewis and Lord Dunsany, as well as many books